Farid Shawqi: Personal life

-In 1970, he married Soheir Tork, they stayed together until he died, she gave him two daughters, Abir and Rania.
+In 1970, he married Soheir Tork, they stayed together until he died, she gave him two daughters, Abeer and Rania.

 He was survived by wife Soheir Turk and five daughters Mona, Nahed, Maha, Abeer and Rania.
 His brother was the late General Staff of Egyptian police Ahmad Shawqi.
 Farid's youngest daughter, Rania, is a well-known actress.
 She has two children, Fareeda and Malak.
 His other daughter from Soheir, Abir, is a film director with two children as well.

 Tribute

 On July 30, 2014, Google showed a Doodle celebrating what would have been his 94th birthday.